 Time Bar.
 CLIENT AGREES THAT ANY CAUSES OF ACTION THEREBY RELATED IN ANY WAY TO THIS USA OR ANY SERVICES OR DOCUMENTATION MUST BE BROUGHT WITHIN THREE (3) YEARS AFTER THE CAUSE OF ACTION ACCRUES, OR SHALL, TO THE MAXIMUM EXTENT ALLOWED UNDER APPLICABLE LAWS, BE PERMANENTLY BARRED.

 Client Limitations.
-TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAWS, IN NO EVENT SHALL CLIENT OR ANY OF ITS AFFILIATES, OR ANY OF THE MEMBERS, PARTNERS, DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, AND REPRESENTATIVES OF CLIENT OR ANY OF ITS AFFILIATES OR SUPPLIERS (COLLECTIVELY, “CLIENT PARTIES”) BE LIABLE FOR ANY SPECIAL, PUNITIVE, EXEMPLARY, INDIRECT, INCIDENTAL OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, SUCH DAMAGES THAT ARE TRADING LOSSES, INVESTMENT LOSSES, DAMAGES FOR LOSS OF PROFITS, LOSS OF REVENUE, OR BUSINESS INTERRUPTION), ARISING OUT OF OR IN CONNECTION WITH THIS USA, REGARDLESS OF WHETHER SUCH DAMAGES ARISE IN TORT, CONTRACT, OR OTHERWISE, AND EVEN IF SUCH DAMAGES ARE FORESEEABLE AND/OR ANY CLIENT PARTIES ARE ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE MAXIMUM EXTENT PERMITTED UNDER APPLICABLE LAWS, IN NO EVENT SHALL CLIENT OR ANY OF ITS AFFILIATES, OR ANY OF THE MEMBERS, PARTNERS, DIRECTORS, OFFICERS, EMPLOYEES, AGENTS, AND REPRESENTATIVES OF CLIENT OR ANY OF ITS AFFILIATES OR SUPPLIERS (COLLECTIVELY, “CLIENT PARTIES”) BE LIABLE FOR ANY DAMAGES OTHER THAN ACTUAL DAMAGES AND DOES NOT INCLUDE SPECIAL, PUNITIVE, EXEMPLARY, INDIRECT, INCIDENTAL OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, SUCH DAMAGES THAT ARE TRADING LOSSES, INVESTMENT LOSSES, DAMAGES FOR LOSS OF PROFITS, LOSS OF REVENUE, OR BUSINESS INTERRUPTION), ARISING OUT OF OR IN CONNECTION WITH THIS USA, REGARDLESS OF WHETHER SUCH DAMAGES ARISE IN TORT, CONTRACT, OR OTHERWISE, AND EVEN IF SUCH DAMAGES ARE FORESEEABLE AND/OR ANY CLIENT PARTIES ARE ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 TO THE MAXIMUM EXTENT PERMISSIBLE UNDER APPLICABLE LAWS, IN THE EVENT ANY CLIENT PARTIES ARE HELD LIABLE FOR ANY REASON ARISING FROM OR RELATED TO THIS USA, THE AGGREGATE LIABILITY OF SUCH CLIENT PARTIES SHALL NOT EXCEED ACTUAL DAMAGES UP TO THE TOTAL FEES PAID OR PAYABLE TO KOR UNDER THE APPLICABLE ADDENDUM DURING THE TWELVE (12) MONTHS PERIOD IMMEDIATELY PRECEDING THE EARLIEST ACT OR OMISSION GIVING RISE TO LIABILITY.
 NOTWITHSTANDING THE FOREGOING, THE LIMITATIONS AND EXCLUSIONS SET FORTH IN THIS SECTION 10 SHALL NOT APPLY TO ANY LIABILITY ARISING FROM CLIENT’S WILLFUL MISCONDUCT, FRAUD, OR GROSS NEGLIGENCE; OR CLIENT’S BREACH OF ITS OBLIGATIONS IN SECTION 7 (“CONFIDENTIALITY AND DATA SECURITY”) OR CLIENT’S OBLIGATION UNDER SECTION 11 (“INDEMNIFICATION”).

 INDEMNIFICATION.

 By Client.
-Solely with regard to third-party claims, Client shall defend, indemnify, reimburse, and hold harmless KOR and its Affiliates and their directors, officers, and employees (collectively, the “KOR Indemnified Parties”) from and against any and all losses, liabilities, judgments, damages, costs, and expenses of any nature whatsoever, including reasonable attorney’s fees (collectively, “Losses”) resulting from or arising out of any third party claim, action or proceeding that any Client Data, or the use thereof, infringes or otherwise violates any intellectual property rights, and any breach of this USA or any Addendum by Client or any gross negligence by Client, including Users and any other Persons using Services under any of Client’s Access Methods (whether or not authorized), in connection with access to or use of any Services or Documentation, except to the extent any such Losses are caused by the gross negligence, willful misconduct or fraud of KOR.
+Solely with regard to third-party claims, Client shall defend, indemnify, reimburse, and hold harmless KOR and its Affiliates and their directors, officers, and employees (collectively, the “KOR Indemnified Parties”) from and against any and all losses, liabilities, judgments, damages, costs, and expenses of any nature whatsoever, including reasonable attorney’s fees (collectively, “Losses”) to the extent resulting from or arising out of any third party claim, action or proceeding that any Client Data, or the use thereof, infringes or otherwise violates any intellectual property rights, and any breach of this USA or any Addendum by Client or any gross negligence by Client, including Users and any other Persons using Services under any of Client’s Access Methods (whether or not authorized), in connection with access to or use of any Services or Documentation, except to the extent any such Losses are caused by the gross negligence, willful misconduct or fraud of KOR.
 Client will have no obligation to KOR to the extent any such claim or Loss is based upon or results from: (i) KOR’s use of the Client Data in violation of this Agreement, if the claim would not have arisen but for such use; or (ii) modification of the Client Data by KOR or its agents, if the claim would not have arisen but for such modification.